 If your loved one died in a car accident that was the fault of a driver, property owner, doctor, or another party in Atlanta, you could be eligible to file a wrongful death claim.

-A wrongful death claim is a claim that holds a person or an entity (company or government agency) legally accountable for the negligent or intentional death of another person.
+A wrongful death claim is a legal action that holds a person or an entity (company or government agency) legally accountable for the negligent or intentional death of another person.
 A wrongful death action can be brought by certain members of the victim’s family in a civil court case.

 Wrongful Death in Georgia